my0916/STRT2/README.md

 ```

 ## Outputs
-Outputs are found in the 'out' directory.
+Outputs are provided in the `out` directory.
-Unaligned BAM files generated with Picard IlluminaBasecallsToSam program are in the 'Unaligned_bam' directory.
+Unaligned BAM files generated with Picard IlluminaBasecallsToSam program are found in `tmp/Unaligned_bam`.

 ### 1. `OUTPUT`-QC-summary.txt
 Quality check report for all samples.